Register for a Google Play Developer account

 Type your account details.
 Your "Developer name" is displayed to customers on Google Play.

 You can add more account information after you've created your account.

 Note: To process your request for a Play Developer account you may be asked for a valid government ID and a credit card, both under your legal name.
 If this information is determined to be invalid, your registration fee will not be refunded.

 Develop Android apps

-Learn how to design, develop, and distribute your Android apps on Google Play.
+You can learn how to design, develop, and distribute your Android apps on Google through the helpful links below: